bybunni/jqrtc/README.md

 ## Documentation

-For more detailed information about the port from MATLAB to Python, see [docs/numpy-port.md](docs/numpy-port.md).
+For more detailed information about the ports, see:
+- [docs/numpy-port.md](docs/numpy-port.md): Information on the NumPy implementation
+- [docs/jax-port.md](docs/jax-port.md): Information on the JAX implementation

 ## License